tamunoWoks/Business_Intelligence_with_PowerBI/Part1c.md

 Considered the entry-level free cloud version, this version lets you author and store reports online versus the desktop.
 The only drawback is storage capacity, limited to 1GB, and no collaboration.

 **Power BI Pro:**
 The entry-level paid version of Power BI gets you a larger storage allocation, limited to 100GB, as well as the ability to collaborate with Pro licensed users.

+**Power BI Premium:**
+The enterprise paid version comes in two editions: per user and capacity.

+*Per-user* licensing is intended for those with big data aspirations who also need massive storage scale but who have no global distribution requirements.

+*Capacity* is useful for an enterprise that intends to have many users.
+Keep in mind one catch with capacity licensing: You also need to procure Pro licenses because what you’re paying for is the storage and security — Pro’s killer feature.